FRA Studio Apartment £74*Communal Area £129.99*1-3 Bedrooms £139.99*4-5 Bedrooms £179.99*6 Bedrooms £189.99*

 Landlords have a hard time understanding the difference between fire safety audits and FRAs.
 It’s very common that both of these get confused.

-An inspection that identifies hazards and provides recommendations for improvements is called a fire risk assessment.
+An inspection that identifies hazards and provides recommendations for improvements is called a fire risk assessment london.
 Whereas the quality of the entire fire safety management system is evaluated by a fire safety audit.
 A fire management system includes staff training, drills, maintenance, and policies.

 LCL helps landlords, property owners, or property managers understand whether they’re in need of a fire safety audit or a fire risk assessment.